beckoningstranger/rappelkiste/README.md

 ### __Team Page__

   - The Team page is fully responsive and will display in three different layouts, depending on viewport size.
 For viewports below 540px width, there's a one column view, for viewports below 1200px a two column view and for viewports of 1200px and above a third layout, where all of the team members are display side by side and users have to click them to read their descriptions.
 Even though I like this design, it's probably the poorest UX of all the ones present here, because users will find the page with an empty text box before they tap/hover a picture.
-I intend to change this once I learn about JavaScript, so that the user will find the page with a photo preselected and the text box at the bottom filled.
+I intend to change this once I learn about JavaScript, so that the user will find the page with a photo pre-selected and the text box at the bottom filled.
 Unfortunately there does not seem to be a way to do this with pure HTML/CSS, I did quite a bit of research and also eventually consulted the tutor team, with no results.
   - The Team page will give users an idea of who will look after their children and what background they have, the aim is to build trust.

   ![Team page - 1 column layout](/assets/documentation-images/team-page-1-column.jpg)